Jahfry/SteamOS/input/keyd.md

 * 2024-07-09 - Initial post

+**NOTES:**

-**NOTE:** This is guide is *long* to help people newer to modifying their Steam Deck.
+* This is guide is *long* to help people newer to modifying their Steam Deck.
 Sorry for the folks that just want the nitty gritty, I'd rather just write 1 guide :) And I want to be able to completely redo my procedure if I need to at some random point in the forgetful future.
+* This WILL break whenever SteamOS decides to update or refresh it's install image.
+This is the pain of immutable distributions (which have many benefits).
+Whenever it stops working, you'll need to redo the steps starting with 'sudo steamos-readonly disable' through 'sudo steamos-readonly enable' to get it working again.
+* This guide is **not** going to be fully plug-and-play, you will need some ability to adapt it to your system.

 ***Don't go any farther*** unless you are comfortable with running Linux terminal commands.
 Running commands like this is gives *you* responsibility for fixing any mistakes.
 This guide is *meant for people who don't mind tinkering with Linux*.